JoseACortes/USDASummer2025/Presentations/Paper_AnMeth/outline.md

 ## 1. Background

-Soil organic carbon (SOC) is a key component of soil health and plays a crucial role in the global carbon cycle.
-Accurate measurement of SOC is essential for measuring soil quality, and its impact on the environment[3].
-Traditional methods for measuring SOC are often time-consuming, expensive, and require laboratory analysis.
-In situ spectral analysis offers a promising alternative for rapid and non-destructive measurement of SOC.
-This paper explores the use of spectral analysis techniques to measure SOC levels in various soil types.
-We simulate common soil types and apply different spectral analysis methods, including peak fitting, component fitting, singular value decomposition, and deep learning, to evaluate their effectiveness in measuring SOC.
+Soil carbon is a key component of soil health and plays a crucial role in the global carbon cycle.
+Accurate measurement of carbon is essential for measuring soil quality, and its impact on the environment [Lal et al., 2018].
+Traditional methods for measuring carbon are often time-consuming, expensive, and require laboratory analysis [Smith et al., 2020].
+In situ spectral analysis offers an alternative for rapid and non-destructive measurement of soil carbon [Yakubova et al., 2019].
+This paper explores the use of spectral analysis techniques to measure carbon levels in various soil types.
+We simulate common soil types and apply different spectral analysis methods, including peak fitting, component fitting, singular value decomposition, and deep learning, to evaluate their effectiveness in measuring soil carbon.

 ## 2. Data Generation

 ### 2.1.
 Common Soil Types

-To investigate the effectiveness of spectral analysis methods for SOC measurement, we simulate a range of common soil types.
+To investigate the effectiveness of spectral analysis methods for soil carbon measurement, we simulate a range of common soil types.
 The simulated data includes spectral readings across different wavelengths, capturing the unique spectral signatures of each soil type.
 This data serves as a foundation for applying various spectral analysis techniques.

 | Element | MCNP Identifier | Density (g/cm^3) |
 |---------|------------------|------------------|